 He is ready to free us today!

 For he says, “I heard you at the acceptable time, and in the day of salvation I helped you.”
 Look, now is the acceptable time; look, now is the day of salvation!
 (2 Corinthians 6:2 NET)

 Therefore, as the Holy Spirit says, “Oh, that today you would listen as he speaks!
 (Hebrews 3:7 NET)

 The First Wall

 The outer wall is the “Rejection of God.”
 Without this wall, no other walls can be built.
 If it goes up, the others will surely follow.
-How as Christians do we reject God?
+How, as Christians, do we reject God?
 We reject His Word (Truth), His ways, His character, and His love.
-We become impatient with God questioning His loving providence we take matters into our own hands, thus rejecting Him even as Adam and Eve did in the Garden of Eden (Genesis 3:1-7).
+We become impatient with God, questioning His loving providence, and we take matters into our own hands, thus rejecting Him even as Adam and Eve did in the Garden of Eden (1) (Genesis 3:1-7).

 Razing the Rejection of God

 Father, I repent of rejecting You and Your Word.
 Forgive me, Lord, for not believing that You Love and accept me.
 I repent of taking things into my own hands.
 I repent of my pride, stubbornness, self-will, and rebellion.
 I first bind the strongman of rejection from interfering with the removal of the outer walls of his stronghold in the Lord Jesus’s name.
 I renounce and cast away all rejection of God and the spirit behind it.
 I refuse to accept its influence in my life any longer.
 I break every word and all agreements I have made with the spirit of rejection of God.
 I break all connections and generational influences that have to do with the spirit of rejection of God.
 And now, because of what Jesus has done on the cross and the authority He has given me, I come against the wall of rejection of God and break it down in the Lord Jesus’ Name!

 The Second Wall